LEADERSHIP TEAMMary Bauer, Executive Director

 Brenda was a summer intern with the Legal Aid Justice Center during law school and in 2007 came to Legal Aid from Blue Ridge Legal Services.
 She is a graduate of Yale University and received her law degree from the University of Virginia School of Law.
 In January of 2015, Brenda became the first Legal Director of the Economic Justice Program.Angela Ciolfi, Director of Litigation and Advocacy

 Angela joined LAJC in 2004 as a Powell Fellow in the JustChildren Program after clerking for U.S. District Judge Reginald C. Lindsay.
 She served as JustChildren Legal Director from 2010 to 2017 when she became the Director of Litigation and Advocacy.
 Angela was the recipient of the Oliver White Hill Award from the Virginia State Bar in 2003 and the Child Advocacy Award from the American Bar Association’s Young Lawyers Division in 2010.
+Angela was also named the recipient of the 2017 Virginia Legal Aid Award by the Virginia State Bar Access to Legal Services Committee for her work advocating for children’s issues throughout the Commonwealth.
 She is a graduate of The College of William and Mary and University of Virginia School of Law.

 Rachael Deane, JustChildren Legal Director